lurchmath/lde/docs/phase2-input-tree.md

    and all of its upcoming subclasses.
  * [ ] Update `mkdocs.yml` in the project root to include that new file in the generated documentation.
+ * [ ] Update the API in the LDE module to include the word "Structure" in each method call, because we will soon add methods for connections as well.
+So for instance, make it `insertStructure` rather than just `insert`, and so on.
+ * [ ] Update all unit tests and API documentation, and when the unit test pass, then commit.
+ * [ ] Tweak the existing `setStructureAttribute()` API method so that it does not permit the client to use attribute names that begin with an underscore, so that we can "namespace" those for internal purposes.
+ * [ ] Update the LDE API documentation page to cover these new routines.
+ * [ ] Add a unit test for that change to `setStructureAttribute()` as well.
+ * [ ] Update the implementation in the `Structure` method for connections, to satisfy the following requirements.
+    * Do not put all connections data in one big attribute.
+Rather, when creating a connection between two nodes, place it in an attribute with a key of the form `_connection_N` for some natural number `N` not yet used by either endpoint of the connection.
+This number `N` should be returned by the routine; always use `N`>1 so that we do not mistake `N`=0 for a return of a false value, as if the routine failed.
+    * Do not restrict the third element of the connection tuple to being a string, but permit it to be arbitrary JSON data.
+Store this only in the source of the connection, so as not to waste space.
+This will necessitate changing the signature for disconnecting to not take a connection triple (source, target, type) but rather just the number `N` used when the connection was created.
+ * [ ] All the unit tests should still pass; ensure this, then write a few more tests to ensure that you can use non-string JSON data as the third parameter when setting up the connection.
+Then commit.
+ * [ ] Add to the API a new method, `insertConnection(source,target,data)`,
+   which connects two `InputStructure`s that are already in the Input Tree.
+   We require each newly inserted connection to have, in its `data` object, an attribute whose key is "id" and whose values are strings that are unique across the Input Tree.
+The `source` and `target` parameters are unique ids, just as `parent` is for `insertStructure`.
+The `data` parameter is any JSON data that will be stored with the connection.
+   If any of the above requirements on the parameters are not satisfied, the routine does nothing.
+ * [ ] Add to the API a new method, `removeConnection(id)`, which
+   disconnects two `InputStructure`s that are connected by the connection whose unique id was given.
+If the parameter isn't the unique id for a connection in the Input Tree, the routine does nothing.
+ * [ ] Add to the API a new method, `setConnectionAttribute(connection,key,value)`, which alters the data of an existing connection between two `InputStructure`s in the Input Tree.
+   The first parameter must be the unique id of a connection, just as with `removeConnection`.
+The `key` should be a string that is the key of the attribute to be modified, but if it is not a string it will be converted into one using the `String` constructor.
+It cannot be the string "id" because that attribute must remain constant throughout the life of any connection.
+The `value` can be any JSON data to use as the new attribute value, or `undefined` to indicate that the key-value pair should be deleted.
+If any of the above requirements on the parameters are not satisfied, the routine does nothing.
+ * [ ] Create unit tests for all of these new routines and ensure that they pass.
  * [ ] Rebuild docs and commit.
+ * [ ] Commit.